Mombuyish/packages.yish.dev/docs/packages/laravel-imgur.md

 Imgur::upload($args);
 ```

-Arguments can be a image link or file, for example, you can pass a https://upload.wikimedia.org/wikipedia/commons/thumb/f/fa/Apple_logo_black.svg/1200px-Apple_logo_black.svg.png or use file upload *MUST* instance of `Illuminate\Http\UploadedFile` .
+Arguments can be a image link or file, for example, you can pass a link file or use file upload *MUST* instance of `Illuminate\Http\UploadedFile` .

 ### Customize